papa-multi/gaianet-Throughputs/README.md

 This setup only grants you Throughputs points

 If you want to earn other points, follow the additional steps : https://t.me/crypton_calls/19276

+Do not join any domain, otherwise you won't earn points Only for earning points, which will be deducted from your credit Choose a domain that fits your model